35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 22. El Telar (Loom Tree)

-El Telar offers the finest handmade cotton and Yuta accessories from your home decor, in pastel colors or beige and white.
+El Telar offers the finest handmade cotton and Yuta accessories for your home decor in pastel colors or beige and white.
 You will find incredible rugs, bedspreads, carpets, curtains, cushions, and much more.
-Even if you don’t have space in your suitcase, it’s worth a visit. or you can always ship them.
+Even if you don’t have space in your suitcase, it’s worth a visit.
+You can always ship them.

 23. Casa de Artes

-If you are looking to buy local textiles and art pieces that are a little bit more sophisticated and adapted to the modern style, this is your place.
+If you’re looking to buy local textiles and art pieces that are a bit more sophisticated and suited to modern style, this is the place.

 It’s a local art and textile shop and museum where you can also find pottery, accessories, and other interesting objects pertaining to the authentic local prehispanic tradition.

-All the products you find here are handmade and mimic the original pieces that they have been collecting for ages and showcased in the museum that you can access for 5 USD.
-It is a small one but worth your time if you love local art and crafts.
+All the products you find here are handmade and mimic the original pieces that they have been collecting for ages, and are showcased in the museum that you can access for 5 USD.
+It is a small one, but it is worth your time if you love local arts and crafts.

-On another note, on the same street where the arch is, on the right side, you will also find a couple of amazing shops where you can buy the finest clothing made with local textiles but transformed into a more delicate and modern design, Nativo and Quinta Maconda.
+On another note, on the same street where the arch is located, on the right side, you will also find a couple of amazing shops where you can purchase the finest clothing made from local textiles, but transformed into a more delicate and modern design: Nativo and Quinta Maconda.

 24. Take a cooking class

-If you are a foody, one of the best ways to learn about the local cuisine, besides eating in local places, is by taking a cooking class.
-There are many options and all of them will teach you how to make some of the most popular local dishes that you can appreciate and remake at home.
+If you are a foodie, one of the best ways to learn about the local cuisine, besides eating in local places, is by taking a cooking class.
+There are many options that will teach you how to make some of the most popular local dishes you can appreciate and remake at home.

 What a good idea, right?
-Pick one of the options here below.
+Pick one of the options below.

 25. Taste the local cuisine with an expert